The Perfect Guide for Beginning Cake Decorators

 Some of you might be scratching your head why do I need a pizza cutter for cake?
 Well remember the multiple uses thing I have been talking about, besides cutting delicious pizza, I use this handy tool for trimming the edges of the fondant on the cake.

-So when I place and smooth the fondant out on the cake there is typically an excess amount of fondant that needs to be cut off.
-Some might think well just use a knife true, very true but the easy rolling of the pizza cutter can seamlessly cut the excess fondant.
+So when I place and smooth the fondant out on the cake, there is typically an excess amount of fondant that needs to be cut off.
+Some might think well use a knife, but the smoothness of the pizza cutter can seamlessly cut the excess fondant.

-I also use it for cutting stripes of fondant for borders and lines to make a pattern design.
-You can also free hand different designs for decorating.
-So many uses so little time!
+I also use it for cutting strips of fondant for borders and lines to make a pattern design.
+You can even freehand different designs for decorating.
+So many use so little time!

 10. Fondant Smoother

-The Fondant Smoother does exactly what the name tells you, it smooths fondant lol!
+The Fondant Smoother does what the name tells you; it smooths fondant lol!
 Once, you have applied the fondant onto your buttercream cake lightly put pressure onto the cake; make sure your cake is cold!

 By placing gentle pressure onto the cake, the fondant will smooth out and look perfect!

-Pastry Bags are the cone shape bags that are used for filling and pipping.
+Pastry Bags are the cone shape bags that you use for filling and piping.
 The ones I use in my kit are disposable.

-I prefer the disposable ones because I can cut whatever size hole at the base of the bag, it’s an easy grip and the cleanup is minimal.
+I prefer the disposable ones because I can cut whatever size hole at the base of the bag, it’s a comfortable grip, and the cleanup is minimal.
 If you are worried about your carbon footprint, I wash out the bags before recycling them.
 Piping bags are essential to a baker and cake decorator kit.

 The Piping Tips Set is a must for beginner cake decorators.
 The varieties of piping tips can be useful for many decorating techniques!

 13. X-Acto Knife

-Many DIYers know about X-Actos knives for various reasons like scrapbooking but cake decorators use it for decorating all the time.
-When I need to do fine details like cutting out a stencil into fondant a small precise knife is exactly what I need.
+Many DIYers know about X-Actos knives for various reasons like scrapbooking, but cake decorators use it for decorating all the time.
+When I need to do fine details like cutting out a stencil into fondant a small, precise knife is what I need.

-Since, you will be using it on food items make sure you keep it clean and in a safely stored place so it won’t be ruined when you need it.
+Since you will be using it on food items, make sure you keep it clean and in a safely stored place so it won’t ruin when you need it.
 Please be careful its super sharp!